-All redisclosures of NDNH information, requested by HUD and approved by OCSE, are identified in this agreement and in the Data Flow Diagram.
-See Appendix D. The diagram identifies: 1) where and how the NDNH information is maintained by HUD and other authorized entities; 2) HUD and other authorized entities' personnel who have access to NDNH information; and 3) the purpose for such access.
+All redisclosures of NDNH information, requested by HUD and approved by OCSS, are identified in this agreement and in the Data Flow Diagram.
+See Appendix D. The diagram identifies: 1) where and how HUD and other authorized entities maintain the

+NDNH information; 2) HUD and other authorized entities' personnel who have access to NDNH information; and 3) the purpose for such access.